-Antía Veres Gesto, a student of translation at the University of Vigo in Spain, tells us that Kate Chopin's The Awakening has been translated into Galician.
+Laurie Gardner in Bucksport, Maine, tells us that Kate Chopin's The Awakening has been translated into Swedish.

-The Awakening has also been translated into French, Dutch, Portuguese, Chinese, Czech, Korean, Serbian, Polish, German, Spanish, and Japanese.
+The Awakening has also been translated into Chinese, Czech, Dutch, French, Galician, German, Hungarian, Japanese, Korean, Polish, Portuguese, Serbian, and Spanish.
 If you know of a translation into another language, would you write to us?

 Kate Chopin House Photos and Drawings at the Library of Congress

 The Library of Congress holds a collection of photographs and drawings of the house that Kate Chopin and her husband Oscar moved to in 1879 after Oscar closed his New Orleans business because of hard financial times.
 The house is in Cloutierville, a small French village in Natchitoches Parish, in northwestern Louisiana.